 Roll of Honour Photographs

-At the heart of the Memorial building is the Roll of Honour: a long series of panels recording the names of Australia's over 102,000 war dead.
+At the heart of the Memorial building is the Roll of Honour: a long series of bronze panels recording the names of over 102,000 members of the Australian armed forces who have died during or as a result of war service, warlike service, non-warlike service and certain peacetime humanitarian operations.
 The database compiled from data used to create the Roll of Honour is available on this web site.

 At present, over 14,000 of the names on the online Roll of Honour have photographs linked to them.
 The Memorial will gradually add photographs of other men and women on the Roll of Honour as images become available.